ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 <{{./fixtures/build/bbs-prover.compact.jwp}}
 Figure: Presentation JWP (compact serialization)

-### Presentation verification
+### Presentation Verification

-Verification of a presentation is done by the holder using the `ProofVerify` operation from [@!I-D.irtf-cfrg-bbs-signatures, section 3.4.4].
+Verification of a presentation is done by the holder using the `ProofVerify` operation from [@!I-D.irtf-cfrg-bbs-signatures, Section 3.4.4].

 This operation utilizes the issuer's public key as `PK`, the issuer protected header as `header`, the issuance proof as `signature`, the holder's presentation protected header as `ph`, and the payloads as `disclosed_messages`.